LambdaSharp/LambdaSharpTool/Docs/Module-Macro.md

 # LambdaSharp Module - Macro Definition

-The `Macro` definition is register a [CloudFormation Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) for the deployment tier.
+The `Macro` definition registers a [CloudFormation Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) for the deployment tier.
 The handler must be a Lambda function.
 Once deployed, the macro is available to all subsequent module deployments.

 __Topics__
 * [Syntax](#syntax)